2021 - Minella Times

 Leading Fancies

 The 2021 Grand National was staged behind closed doors due to the ongoing Covid-19 pandemic.
 Racing had been shut down shortly after the announcement of the abandonment of the 2020 race which led also to the loss of the Scottish and Irish Nationals, the Bet365 Gold Cup and the Punchestown Festival.
 Racing resumed under strict conditions with a low key all weather fixture at Newcastle on 1st June but all meetings were to be behind closed doors.
-There was a brief resumption to limited crowds being allowed on racecourses during the short lived tier system in late 2020 which had allowed some lucky racegoers the opportunity to be present for the Becher meeting but the upsurge in Covid cases in December due to the Alpha variant resulted in racing once more being run without crowds.
-In February 2021 the government announced the roadmap to the lifting of restrictions but the return of crowds to sporting events was not scheuled until mid May and betting offices were not due to be reopened until the Monday after the National.
+There was a brief resumption to limited crowds being allowed on racecourses during the short lived tier system in late 2020 which had allowed some lucky racegoers the opportunity to be present for the Becher meeting.
+However the upsurge in Covid cases in December due to the Alpha variant resulted in racing once more being staged without crowds.
+In February 2021 the government announced the roadmap to the lifting of restrictions but the return of spectators to sporting events was not scheuled until mid May and betting offices were not due to be reopened until the Monday after the National.
 Attempts to put back the race to allow punters into bookies was rejected.
 Whilst it was bizarre to see the empty stands having a National behind closed doors was clearly better than having no National at all even if at first glance it was a slighty substandard renewal.
 There was to be no hat-trick seeking superstar, Tiger Roll in the field.
 He had been taken out at the first forfeit stage with his owner fuming at the horses treatmennt at the hands of the handicapper.
 Favourite was the Trevor Hemmings owned CLOTH CAP looking to provide his octogenarian owner with his fourth National win.
 He had won the Ladbroke Trophy at Newcastle and the Premier Chase at Kelso and had finished third in the 2019 Scottish National.
 Stamina would be no problem and he appeared to have an excellent chance if he took to the fences.
 Whilst the favourite was trained in the UK there was a feeling that the winner would come from Ireland, after all they had dominated the Cheltenham Festival to such an extent that it had been embarrasing.
 Their top chance was BURROWS SAINT who, to be frank looked a banker - trained by Willie Mullins and owned by Susannah and Rich Ricci he had won the Irish National as a six year old in 2019 and had been trained for the race in mind.
 It looked almost too obvious.
-Next up came two of JP McManus seven runners in the race, both Irish trained of course, ANY SECOND NOW had won the 2019 Kim Muir but had been running over shorter distances this season and his trainer Ted Walsh had sent out his 2000 hero Papillon to victory with a similar campaign.
-MINELLA TIMES was trained by Henry De Bromhead fresh from his clean sweep of the big races at the Cheltenham Festival and with the festivals top jockey Rachael Blackmore on board this one had won a small race at Listowel in the autumn and then finished runner up in the Paddy Power Chase at Leopardstown's Christmas meeting and another big field handicap at the Dublin track in February.
+Next up came two of JP McManus seven runners in the race, both Irish trained of course, ANY SECOND NOW had won the 2019 Kim Muir but had been running over shorter distances this season and it should be remembered that his trainer Ted Walsh had sent out his 2000 hero Papillon to victory with a similar campaign.
+MINELLA TIMES was trained by Henry De Bromhead fresh from his clean sweep of the big races at the Cheltenham Festival and with the Festivals top jockey Rachael Blackmore on board.
+He had won a small race at Listowel in the autumn and then finished runner up in the Paddy Power Chase at Leopardstown's Christmas meeting and another big field handicap at the Dublin track in February.
 He jumped, he stayed and the big field would not be a problem.
 Could Miss Blackmore make history ?
 The writing was on the wall.
 The best of those that had competed two years ago was MAGIC OF LIGHT who was fancied to go one better.
-Runner up to Tiger Roll in 2019 she had been campaigned both over both fences an hurdles and had won the Ascot Hurdle and a listed chase at Newbury.
+Runner up to Tiger Roll in 2019 she had been campaigned both over both fences an hurdles and had won a Grade 2 hurdle at Ascot and a listed chase at Newbury.
 The next best of the Brits were two debutants TAKINGRISKS from the North of England, the winner of the 2019 Scottish Grand National, his form had been in and out since then but last time out he had snatched victory in the closing stages of the Skybet Chase at Doncaster and MISTER MALARKY, a winner at Ascot earlier in the season and in good heart following wind surgery.
-Top weight BRISTOL DE MAI was an old favourite, unbeatable around Haydock where he had won three Betfair Chases and a Peter Marsh but it was perhaps odd to see him line up in a National when he had contested the last three Bowls over the Mildmay course on is previous visits to Aintree.
+Top weight BRISTOL DE MAI was an old favourite and unbeatable around Haydock where he had won three Betfair Chases and a Peter Marsh but it was perhaps odd to see him line up in a National when he had contested the last three Bowls over the Mildmay course on is previous visits to Aintree.
 This may have come too late in his career but he jumped and stayed so why not give it a go ?
 80-1 shot VIEUX LION ROUGE needed no introduction as this would be his tenth appearance over the National fences.
 He had won a second Becher Chase in December but had never featured in his four previous National runs and clearly did not quite stay the full distance.
 He was an Aintree legend though.
 Welcome to a National like no other.
 No cheering crowds - it was going to be a strange experience for all concerned.

 THE RANDOX GRAND NATIONAL HANDICAP CHASE (106 entries), £287,025 to the winner, £125,625 to the secod, £62,850 to the third, £40,875 to the fourth, £25,060 to the fifth, £18,750 to the sixth, £12,375 to the seventh, £8,475 to the eighth, £5,250 to the ninth & £2,625 to the tenth